moleculerjs/moleculer/docs/MIGRATION_GUIDE_0.13.md

 **:tada: Well, you are done! :clap:**

 Happy coding in your brand new Moleculer project.
-If you need help, join to [Gitter chat](https://gitter.im/moleculerjs/moleculer) and ask.
+If you need help, join to [Gitter chat](https://gitter.im/moleculerjs/moleculer) and don't hesitate to ask Moleculer community.